 Installed Bundles and from the list of Feature Bundle Definitions.
 For an

-this may result in one or more Installed Bundles having
+UPDATE this may result in one or more Installed Bundles having

 an empty list of owning features, and the list of existing installed Feature